Dharmik2806/Survelliance-System/README.md

 # Survelliance-System
 This system includes a video capturing device,a speaker and an andriod app.
-This system will allows its user to monitor a room in our case the 2 computer labs and it will allow to make announcements in the the lab if necessary.
+This system will allows its user to monitor a room.
+In this case the 2 computer labs and it will allow to make announcements in the the lab if necessary.

 Our system will make use of python as a backend language and andriod as frontend.
 Our app will bascally contain 2 pages.
 Their functionalities are listed below.